 Want to know more?
 Take a look at the Shikoku tourism website to plan your trip.

 63. Sazae-San is the worlds longest running cartoon

 With over 2,500 full-length and 7,500+ short episodes, Sazae-san is the world’s oldest and longest-running animated show.

 New episodes are still being made to this day!

 Well, there you have it!
 63 facts about Japan that you probably didn’t know.
 This has taken me a really long time to write and research, so I would be very grateful if you shared it with friends or family that love Japan.

-I hope you enjoyed the article (if you made it this far, well done!) and let me know in the comments below which one was your favourite, or maybe you know something I don’t!
+I hope you enjoyed the article (if you made it this far, well done!), and let me know in the comments below which one was your favorite, or maybe you know something I don’t!